bitnami/charts/incubator/sugarcrm/README.md

 This chart bootstraps a [SugarCRM](https://github.com/bitnami/bitnami-docker-sugarcrm) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

-It also packages the [Bitnami MariaDB chart](https://github.com/kubernetes/charts/tree/master/stable/mariadb) which is required for bootstrapping a MariaDB deployment for the database requirements of the sugarcrm application.
+It also packages the [Bitnami MariaDB chart](https://github.com/kubernetes/charts/tree/master/stable/mariadb) which is required for bootstrapping a MariaDB deployment for the database requirements of the SugarCRM application.

 ## Prerequisites